 Park your car and head down the boardwalk to get to the beach when you visit Perdido Key State Park.
 On either side of the boardwalk, you'll see dunes with sea oats.
 After a short walk to the beach, you can spend your day swimming or playing in the sand.

-This park is the habitat of the endangered Perdido Key beach mouse.
+Perdido Key State Park has some of the most unspoiled beaches on the Panhandle, wide, white, and backed by rolling dunes covered in sea oats, with no commercial development in view.
+This park is home to the endangered Perdido Key beach mouse.
 It's also common to see a sea turtle swimming off the shore.
 If you like birding, the shorebirds that nest in the grasses are fun to watch.